National Museum Of Singapore: Inspiring Journey Through Time

 National Museum of Singapore Itineraries

 Do you like to explore everything on your own, leisurely walking from one exhibit to another?
 Can you spend many moments standing by one picture that gets your attention?
 Do you want to enjoy time in a warm little company?
-You can take advantage of the National Museum’s itineraries, developed to make your visit enjoyable, educational, and memorable.
+You can take advantage of the National Museum’s itineraries – to make your visit enjoyable, educational, and memorable.

-Besides, you can make your own itinerary to get the most out of your visit.
+You can make your own itinerary to get the most out of your visit.
 Create your perfect adventure with the museum’s ‘Itinerary Planner’ feature.
-Just browse the exhibitions, add your favorites to the itinerary, and choose the date and start time of your visit.
-Export the image or send it to your email – and enjoy your day at the National Museum to the fullest.
+Just browse the exhibitions, add your favourites to the itinerary, and choose the date and start time of your visit.
+Export the image or send it to your email – and enjoy your day at the museum to the fullest.

 National Museum of Singapore Group Visits